mercedesb/talk-spot/TechSkills/CrochetPatternLikeCode.md

 - Trial and error
 - testing your methods and loops
 - Undoing and redoing, rewriting and rewriting, it's all the same.
 In crochet we call it 'frogging,' as in 'rip-it, rip-it, rip-it' and when we're coding we class it up with 'refactoring,' but at the end of the day there is a lot of reworking until your stitches look just right or your code runs correctly and optimally.
+- debugging
+  - “The art of debugging is figuring out what you really told your program to do rather than what you thought you told it to do.”” — Andrew Singer
+- QA and pattern testers

 ## Submitted to